 Internal Branding vs External Branding

-As the name suggests, external branding is what the external people (i.e., the public) see in a brand.
+As the name suggests, external branding is what the external people (i.e., the public) see in a brands.
 The idea can be conveyed through logos, themes, color palette, website layout, and print designs.

 1. Planning on the internal brand strategy

-Again, memos, newsletters, posters are not enough when it comes to an appreciative brand strategy.
+Again, memos, newsletters, posters are not enough when it comes to an appreciative brands strategy.
 It can do nothing to help generate an internal brand.

 If you genuinely want employees to feel connected with the brand and execute themselves as a core representative, the approach you make has to be eye-catchy.
 That can be achieved by planning an internal brand strategy.